Yotta Savings Review — A Gamified Banking Account

 As I noted before, I’m a pretty big fan of gamifying good financial habits.
 That’s why I found a lot to like about Yotta Savings.
-Like with other apps before them, the service allows for users to enjoy the thrill and adrenaline of gambling without actually risking anything.
+Like with other apps before them, the service allows users to enjoy the thrill and adrenaline of gambling without actually risking anything.
 On top of that, the app is easy to use and rewards customers week after week — including paying a decent APY.

 In terms of concerns I have about Yotta, the amount of time it takes for 1) funds to become available for withdrawal and 2) then fully transfer to an external bank account makes me worry a little bit about what users would do if they needed to access their money quickly.
-To this point, the instant reward that comes from a deposit versus the long wait to get your money out could make for a bad situation if a customer were to get a little overzealous with their saving efforts.
+To this point, the instant reward that comes from a deposit versus the long wait to get your money out could make for a bad situation if a customer was to get a little overzealous with their saving efforts.
 I realize that there are several legitimate reasons for this delay, but I think it’s worth considering nonetheless.